 October 4, 2009 – Carib Jesus Film Project completed and first showing in Falls Top.
 This would be the first significant gospel outreach in the Carib language.

 2018 – Old sawmill property in Hosororo Village is acquired – bringing a 14-year vision into sharper focus.
 The property will be developed to house a church, training center, staff housing, an athletic field, volleyball courts, cabins, kitchen; the hub of Grace Ministries will be on this very location.

 2019 – First outreach to Anna Bissi Creek, and the Iarena Creek, home of the Warau speaking Indians.

-2020 – Grace Ministries adding staff members Steve and Gina Gant and Joshua Templeton.
+2020 – Grace Ministries added staff members Steve and Gina Gant as the Directors of Training.

-May 2016- Team members Katy Harry and Kristen Kilpatrick join Grace Ministries and Global Faith Missions agency.
-They begin to lay the foundation for Linked Teen Camp.
+May 2016- Team member Kristen Kilpatrick joins Grace Ministries and Global Faith Missions agency to lay the foundation for Linked Teen Camp.

 2021 – Grace Ministries starts Non-Profit called 'Achieve Guyana' which stands for "A Church In Every VillagE"